-She is particularly interested in current and emerging trends in electronic resources licensing, and has authored a chapter for an Association for Library Collections & Technical Services (ALCTS) Monograph, Reengineering the Library: Advances in Electronic Resources Management (forthcoming 2017).
-Other recent publications include a co-authored article, “The Future is Flexible, Extensible, and Community-Based: Stories of Successful Electronic Resources Management” (The Serials Librarian).
-In 2012, Lori developed and taught a course on electronic resources management for the library program at IU Bloomington, then known as the School of Library and Information Science.
+She has authored many publications, including a chapter for an Association for Library Collections & Technical Services (ALCTS) Monograph, Reengineering the Library: Advances in Electronic Resources Management.
+Other publications include a co-authored article, “The Future is Flexible, Extensible, and Community-Based: Stories of Successful Electronic Resources Management."

 She earned her Bachelor of Music Education and Master of Library Science degrees from Indiana University Bloomington.